lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 If there are continuous publish failures and queue is blocked, then you should check **[!UICONTROL test connection]** and try to solve the errors that are being reported.

 Based on the errors, you are advised to log a support ticket, so that Brand Portal engineering team can help you resolve issues.

+## Configure replication agents to avoid connection timeout error {#connection-timeout}

+**Issue**: I am unable to publish assets from AEM Assets to Brand Portal.
+The replication log states that the connection timed out.

+**Resolution**: Usually the publishing fails with a time out error if there are multiple pending requests in the replication queue.
+To resolve the issue, ensure that the replication agents are configured to avoid timeout.

+Perform the following steps to configure the replication agent:
+1. Log in to your AEM Assets author instance.
+1. From the **Tools** panel, navigate to **[!UICONTROL Deployment]** > **[!UICONTROL Replication]**.
+1. In the Replication page, click **[!UICONTROL Agents on author]**.
+You can see the four replication agents for your Brand Portal tenant.
+1. Click the replication agent URL to open the agent details.
+1. Click **[!UICONTROL Edit]** to modify the replication agent settings.
+1. In Agent Settings, click the **[!UICONTROL Extended]** tab.
+1. Enable the **[!UICONTROL Close Connection]** checkbox.
+1. Repeat steps 4 through 7 to configure all the four replication agents.
+1. Restart the server.